Student Society Fees and Levies

 - Phone: 250-370-3696

 Most full-time students who pay Student Society fees and levies are required to participate in the CCSS Student Benefits Plan.
 Eligible students (those enrolled in credit courses, taking 60 hours or more in the first 7 weeks of class) will be automatically assessed health and dental fees at the time of registration.
-The fees for the Student Benefits Plan are currently $254 per year for 12 months of coverage.
+The fees for the Student Benefits Plan are for 12 months of coverage.

 Student Benefit Plan opt-out